YinJC/uk-tex-faq/FAQ-labelctr.md

----
-layout: page
-title: Making labels from a counter
+# Making labels from a counter
----

 Suppose we have a LaTeX counter, which we've defined with `\newcounter{foo}`.
 We can increment the value of the counter